dustinmcbride/hass-state-manager/README.md

-# hass-state-machine
+# hass-state-manager

-A tool for creating a lightweight "state machine" in Home Assistant
+A tool for managing

 ## How does this work?
 The concept for this lightweight "state machine" is that your Home should move through various states throughout the day.
 Wake Up -> Morning -> Afternoon...
 In addition, there should be different day types (work, non-work, vacation) that follow different states and schedules.
 Lastly, common triggers for state and the automation for state should be easily shared and configured.